Email Segmentation Strategy: Your Key to Engaged Customers

 2. Select an email platform: If you aren’t already using one, choose an email marketing platform that supports segmentation.
 At Campaign Refinery, we offer our clients powerful segmentation tools that give them excellent flexibility and control over email lists.

-7. Automate segmentation: For more advanced segmentation, consider using marketing automation tools to trigger segment changes based on user behavior or time-based criteria.
+7. Automate segmentation: For more advanced segmentation, consider using email marketing automation tools to trigger segment changes based on user behavior or time-based criteria.

 Now that you know how to segment your email lists, let’s examine a few of the most popular segmentation strategies used by email marketers.